The evolution of data center interconnect (DCI) solutions

 Finding the sweet spot between reach and simplicity for data center interconnect solutions

 The further apart data centers are, the more important high-performance data center interconnect solutions become to minimize latency.
 About 90% of all DCI solutions cover a range of 10-80 km, a common distance within a metro area.
 This means that short to medium range networking solutions have been good enough so far.
-However, this may not always be the case as some enterprises will increasingly look to interconnect data centers across regions and borders.
+However, this may not always be the case as some enterprises and internet exchanges will increasingly look to interconnect data centers across regions and borders.

 Manual administration of data center interconnect operations can be labor-intensive, error-prone and slow.
-As a result, the DCI solutions of tomorrow will increasingly focus on reduced complexity and increased automation.
+As a result, DCI solutions will increasingly focus on reduced complexity and increased automation.
 Open APIs serve as a key enabler for automation by allowing for increased flexibility, central management and custom scripting and applications.
 This paves the way for decreasing complexity, which makes provisioning, maintenance and other fundamental operations simpler.

 Lost productivity due to manual administration has a certain indirect negative effect on cost efficiency.
 But that’s not the only cost concern for data center interconnect setups.
 Cost efficiency also becomes a challenge as more and more data is transmitted between data centers via DCI.
 One key challenge is ensuring costs do not increase at the same rate as bandwidth.
 This requires optimizing performance with WDM and related technologies as well as lower power consumption and smaller footprints.
-All of this is crucial for ensuring the lowest possible cost per bit for the data center interconnect solutions of tomorrow.
+All of this is crucial for ensuring the lowest possible cost per bit for data center interconnect solutions.

 Higher bandwidth requirements driving DCI upgrades today and tomorrow